Windows Server Backup vs Cloud Backup: What MSPs Need to Know

 Limitations of Windows Server Backup

-It cannot back up directly to cloud storage.
-If off-site backup is needed, additional tooling is required to move WSB backups to a remote location.
+WSB cannot back up directly to cloud storage.
+It supports locally attached external disks, dedicated internal volumes, and network shares only.
+If off-site backup is needed — and for any production environment it should be — additional tooling is required to move WSB backups to a remote location.
+This is the most significant limitation for MSPs whose clients need off-site protection.

 No Deduplication or Compression